 Naiad |

-Neptune's closest moon, discovered in 1989 by Voyager 2.
-It orbits Neptune at a distance of 48,227 kilometres (29,967 miles) and is just 67 km (42 miles) in diameter. |
+The innermost moon of Neptune, discovered in 1989 by Voyager 2.
+Naiad orbits Neptune at a distance of 48,227 km (29,967 miles) and is just 67 km (42 miles) in diameter.
+It moves in an irregular, wavy orbit due to gravitational interactions with another moon, Thalassa. |

 Narvi |

-Nebula (plural nebulae) |
+Nebula (plural: nebulae) |

 Nereid |

-Neptune's third largest moon and the second to be discovered orbiting the planet.
-It was found by Dutch-American astronomer, Gerard P. Kuiper, in 1949.
-It is the sixth most distant moon of Neptune, orbiting at an average distance of 5,513,400 kilometres (3,425,868 miles) from the planet.
-It is about 340 kilometres (211 miles) in diameter. |
+Neptune's third-largest moon, discovered in 1949 by Gerard P. Kuiper.
+It is the sixth most distant moon of Neptune, orbiting at 5.5 million km (3.4 million miles) from the planet.
+Nereid has a highly eccentric (oval-shaped) orbit and is about 340 km (211 miles) in diameter. |

 Neso |

-Most distant of Neptune's moons, discovered in 2003 by Matthew J Holman and Brett J Gladman.
-Orbiting at a distance of 48,387,000 kilometres (30,066,288 miles), Neso is the most distant known moon of any planet in the Solar System.
-Neso has a diameter of approximately 60 km (37 miles) |
+The most distant known moon of Neptune, discovered in 2003 by Matthew J. Holman and Brett J. Gladman.
+It orbits Neptune at a record-breaking distance of 48.4 million km (30 million miles), making it the most distant moon of any planet in the Solar System.
+Neso is about 60 km (37 miles) in diameter. |

 Neutron Star |